 Dress in loose light coloured and light weight clothes.
 Go bare foot.
 Wear a sun hat.

 Close curtains and open windows to keep the sun out and air moving through the room.
+But if the outside temperature is warmer than inside, it may be better to keep the windows closed to keep that hot air out!
 Open windows on different sides of the house and different floors to encourage air to move through the house.

 Turn off unused electrical appliances, even those on sleep may be emitting extra heat into the room.